eduardohl/update-genie-auth-demo/auth-demo/README.md

 > [!NOTE]
 >
-> - When running locally, on-behalf-of-user authentication will not work due to the missing `X-Forwarded-Access-Token` header.
+> - When running locally, on-behalf-of-user authorization will not work due to the missing `X-Forwarded-Access-Token` header.
-> - The service principal authentication section of the app will instead use your user credentials as configured with the CLI.
+> - The service principal authorization section of the app will instead use your user credentials as configured with the CLI.

 ---